25-Minute Light and Fluffy Buckwheat Pancakes

-These whole grain pancakes are flecked with the dark specks of the buckwheat, which gives them a beautiful deep purple hue when you cut into them.
+Buckwheat flour pancakes are one my favorite simple breakfast recipes. have an appealing nutty flavor and beautiful color.
+They’re flecked with the dark specks of the buckwheat, which gives them a warm gray hue when you cut into them.

-Buckwheat happens to be a highly digestible seed (not related to wheat at all) loaded with protein, minerals and other good stuff.
-If you’ve been tempted to indulge in the comforting carb dream that you can only get with a pile of pancakes, why not make them nutritious at the same time?
+If you’ve been tempted to indulge in the comforting carb dream that you can only get with a pile of classic buttermilk pancakes, why not make them nutritious at the same time?

 - Mix the batter just until the dry bits of flour disappear.
-Overdoing it can make a tough pancake.
+Overdoing it can make a tough rather than tender pancake.

 - Make sure your griddle preheats on medium heat for at least 10 minutes before making pancakes.
 To test if the pan is hot enough, splash a few drops of water on the surface.
 If they don’t sizzle and evaporate immediately, heat the pan for a few more minutes.

-- Use oil instead of butter to oil the pan, because butter will burn.
+- Use oil instead of butter to oil the pan, because butter alone will burn.